-While there are a wide variety of procedures available to treat periodontal disease, our practice aims to give patients a healthy smile with the least invasive and most budget-friendly method possible.
+While there are a wide variety of procedures available to treat periodontal disease, we try to give patients a healthy smile with the least invasive method possible.

-Scaling and root planing is a non-surgical treatment method that is best thought of as a deep cleaning.
-During this procedure, plaque is removed from the gum line, along with dentin that could be invested with bacterial colonies.
+Scaling and root planing is a non-surgical treatment method that is sometimes thought of as a deep cleaning.

-After scaling the root planing procedure is performed.
 This procedure smooths the surface of a tooth so that bacteria cannot grow in the future.
-Once this procedure is complete, an antibiotic is typically given to patients to prevent additional growth.

 Frequently Asked Questions

 Do I need scaling and root planing?

-If you have mild to moderate periodontal disease you may benefit from scaling and root planing.
+If you have mild to moderate periodontal disease you may benefit from scaling and root planing therapy.
 Schedule an appointment to talk with Dr Miyamoto and determine if this procedure is appropriate for you.

 What should I expect during a scaling and root planing?

 Before starting a scaling and root planing procedure, a numbing rinse and a local anesthetic will be used to ensure you’re comfortable and at ease.
-During this painless procedure, we will scrape around your gums, as well as the surface of your teeth and exposed root surfaces.
-We will also follow up by possibly prescribing antibiotics, which helps to heal the persistent infection that is called Periodontitis.
+We will use our specialized tools to remove the bacteria in the pocket as well as the surface of your teeth and exposed root surfaces.
+We may also prescribe antibiotics, and have you use a special mouthwash which helps to reduce the buildup of bacteria.

 The procedure also protects you from tooth loss and some of the side effects of periodontal disease such as systemic involvement of your heart and respiratory systems, bad breath, stains on your teeth, and pain.